Some of the links on this website are affiliate links. This means that I may receive a small payment if you click on them.

 Your maternity leave is a great time to look at those business ideas you’ve had in the past or to start your first blog.
 Any money you make like this will mean that you can continue you to receive maternity pay and go back to your job as planned later.

 There are so many ways to make money online now, so why not look at my side hustling series to get some ideas and put a few more pennies (or pounds) back in your pocket.

-Use your trade allowance
+Use your trading allowance

-Further to the point above, if you already have a small business or are thinking of starting one, you will be able to use your trade allowance.
+Further to the point above, if you already have a small business or are thinking of starting one, you will be able to use your trading allowance.
 As outlined on this page, you can earn up to £1,000 on property, goods or services without having to pay tax.

 Even better is that you don’t even need to complete a tax return.
-This will be one less thing on the to do lists and you get to keep on the money.
+This will be one less thing on the to-do lists and you get to keep on the money.

 Therefore this is the perfect time to try selling those crocheted blankets on Etsy or doing some reselling on eBay.
 Don’t worry if you go over £1,000, you just pay tax on anything over that.
 But you will have to file a tax return.